 It sounds like a broken record, I know.
 But I can tell within five seconds of reading your pitch whether you’re familiar with my topic.
 If you aren’t sure whether I’ve covered something, use the search box at the blog.

 Reading the blog will also give you a feel for the type of writing I want.
-I will edit your copy, and I may ask you to provide additional details.
-Or I may refuse to publish it because the quality doesn’t meet my standards.
+I will edit your copy, and I may ask you to provide additional details or maybe even a rewrite.
+I’m a writing coach, and I’ll work with you to turn a good blog post into a great blog post.
 If you aren’t OK with me editing your post, please don’t bother pitching.

 Also, this is a business blog.
 No obscenities or flame wars.